What is Panning in Music?

 Stereo Mix: A mix in which sounds are placed in various locations across the stereo field of a stereo playback system.
 Stereo mixes cannot be reproduced on mono playback systems.

+When panning an audio signal, you are basically adjusting the volume of the signal in the left and right channels.
+This shapes our perception of the direction the sound is coming from.
 For example, a single sound that is coming from both left and right speakers at exactly the same volume will be perceived as coming from the center, directly in between the two speakers.
 As the volume of the signal is increased in the left speaker while simultaneously being reduced in the right speaker, the signal will be perceived as moving from right to left, as such, if the signal is increased in the right speaker while simultaneously being reduced in the left speaker, it will be perceived as moving from left to right.

 In addition to a pan pot in a DAW, you can intuitively pan your tracks with iZotope's Visual Mixer.
 Using iZotope’s IPC (inter-plugin communication) technology, you can adjust pan, volume, and the stereo width of any track in your session containing an instance of Neutron.